Needle

 Chris Covell of (the aptly named) Christopher Covell Homepage has some amazing scans from Famicom Tsushin magazine circa 1990 ..... and with them some mind blowing info on Rockman 3 that he has agreed to let me put up in this article!
 The screenshots found in the article are more than likely completely unrelated to the stage select screen shown above.

 This is a scan of the article on the game featured in the magazine.
-The text features some standard information, however it's worth noting that it mentions Rush's three forms as 1) a coil 2) a submarine and 3) a drill!
+The text features some standard information, however it's worth noting that it mentions Rush's three forms as 1) a coil 2) a submarine and 3) a drill.

 Also, it looks like Megaman's health bar is always full in these scans!
 It seems most likely that the programmers made Megaman unkillable while they were working on the stages (that or that they were *master* Megaman players who never got hit even once which seems unlikely given the first Topman screen shot).
-This would explain the "zombie Megaman" glitch, they didn't remove the code which rendered Megaman unkillable properly.

 Snakeman's realm remains virtually unchanged .... or has it?
 While the setting is identical to one of the large snake battles, the snake has a more robotic look in the beta!
 Also, the platform doesn't appear to be finished as it is still motionless at this point.